roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor and analyze the logs of nginx-ingress.md

 Log Service enables interactive log analysis and visualized dashboards.
 You can also configure alerts for a chart in a dashboard.
 You can select one or more notification methods, such as Email, WebHook-DingTalk Bot, WebHook-Custom, or Notifications.

-For more information about how to configure an alert, see [Create an alert rule](/intl.en-US/Query and visualization/Alarm/Create an alert rule.md).
+For more information about how to configure an alert, see [Create an alert rule](/intl.en-US/Alerting/Alerting (Old)/Create an alert rule.md).

 The following example describes how to configure an alert rule for the 5xx Proportion chart.
 The system checks whether the alert conditions are met once every five minutes.
 If the proportion of 5xx errors in the specified time range reaches 1%, an alert is triggered.